valy8851/github.io/Slak/index.md

  [Censure of magic is mainly intellectual.]: ./02.md#censure-of-magic-is-mainly-intellectual

- [Vagueness of Pliny's scepticism.]: ./02.md#vagueness-of-pliny-s-scepticism
+ [Vagueness of Pliny scepticism.]: ./02.md#vagueness-of-pliny-scepticism

  [Magic and science indistinguishable.]: ./02.md#magic-and-science-indistinguishable